Commitment rules

 The lipase test is performed primarily to aid in diagnosing and monitoring acute pancreatic inflammation.
 This analysis is also useful for monitoring or determining the presence of chronic pancreatitis or other pathologies involving the pancreas.

 “We need to talk about pancreatic cancer.
-We need to talk more about cancer and those who are fighting it because there are so many of us who are affected by it, including young people and children.”
+We need to talk more about those who are fighting it because so many of us are affected by it, including young people and children.”

 This is Chiara’s story.